adigladi/weatherjukebox/README.md

 # weatherjukebox

-<b>Our project will retrieve the users location (via geolocation or user input) and play music based on the current weather.</b>
+<b>Our project will retrieve the users location (via geolocation or user input) and give music suggestions based on the current weather.</b>

 <ul>
 <li>What you have done</li>